 - NGOs and media representatives with UN accreditation who are based in Bangkok

-External users may access the library, but cannot borrow library items.
-External users include:
+External clients may access the Library but cannot borrow library items.
+External clients include:

 - Professors and academics